School: Jentana & Associates

 Note: It’s my experience that oftentimes finding a good teacher can be hit or miss – and I’ve run thru more private Thai tutors than I care to remember!
 Just being a native speaker doesn’t qualify someone to teach Thai to foreigners.
 Also private tutors don’t always have the quality material to facilitate the learning in a meaningful way.
 Jentana & Associates has BOTH!
 She’s got super-qualified teachers and excellent, well-written material.

-If someone is genuinely interested in getting a firm grasp on the Thai language by attending the one-on-one lessons, applying themselves to the exercises, listening to the CD’s, and is willing to start speaking Thai right away, I’d give Jentana & Associates a call.
+If someone is genuinely interested in getting a firm grasp on the Thai language by attending the one-on-one lessons, applying themselves to the exercises, listening to audio, and is willing to start speaking Thai right away, I’d give Jentana & Associates a call.

 Hope you found this review of interest!